aantipov/moiva-blog/content/post/2021-05-12-may-update.md

 Hence I wrote [my own guide](https://moiva.io/blog/the-missing-migration-guide-from-vue-cli-to-vite/).

-## Moiva.io development updates
+## Moiva.io updates
 __Migration to Vite__.
 Vite had been on my radar for a while, but I didn't have any concrete plans to migrate to it.
-It didn't look to me mature enough to replace huge chunks of development setup - Webpack, Babel, etc.
+It didn't look mature enough to replace huge chunks of development setup - Webpack, Babel, etc.

 The idea of migration came out of the problem I met.
 I wanted to update project dependencies and run into a conflict between a set of dependencies.
 I have to deal with similar conflicts quite often at my daily job and didn't want it to be part of my hobby project.
 So I thought why not give Vite a try.